The issue could be that your router or point isn’t properly connected. Check the power and Ethernet cables and make sure they’re securely in place.

 Connect the provided Ethernet cable to your Nest Wifi router or Google Wifi point's WAN port.
 Plug the other end into your modem and make sure it's powered on.
 Note: Google Nest Wifi points do not have an Ethernet port.

 Step 4.
 Get online

-Hold your mobile device close to your router or point and return to the Google Home or Google Wifi app.
+Hold your mobile device close to your router or point and return to the Google Home app.
 Your router or point should now be connected to the internet.

 At this point, your Wifi device should either pulse white or blue.
 For Google Nest Wifi points, the light will be orange if the mic is turned on (unless you have turned off this default setting in the app).
 Learn more about the light behavior.

-Return to the Google Home or Google Wifi app and continue setup.
+Return to the Google Home app and continue setup.